 For the reader or writer of poetry and for the person simply seeking a way to be in the world in these troubling times, Zapruder’s essays will prove enormously compelling and thought provoking.
 This book simply should not be missed.

-(Originally reviewed for Seattle Book Review.)
+(Originally reviewed for a free copy of book for Seattle Book Review.)